Charles Smith Hamilton: Civil War service

 He led this division during the Siege of Yorktown, but drew the ire of George B. McClellan for insubordination.
 Ignoring the fact that shelving Hamilton would create powerful political enemies, McClellan relieved Hamilton on April 30, 1862, without explanation.
 When Lincoln pointed out the impropriety of McClellan's action, McClellan claimed "You cannot do anything better calculated to injure my army ... than to restore Gen. Hamilton to his division."
 Before the month-long siege preparations were complete, Hamilton was transferred to the Western Theater where he commanded the 3rd Division in the Army of the Mississippi at the battles of Iuka and Corinth.
 Following Corinth in October 1862, he was promoted to major general, effective from September 19, 1862.

 During his brief military service in the conflict, Hamilton served in both the eastern and western theaters.
 He commanded divisions, "wings" and corps of the Army of the Potomac, the Army of the Mississippi, as well as in the Army of the Tennessee.

 During the months of January and February 1863 Hamilton was in simultaneous command of the Dist. of West Tennessee, Dist. of Corinth, the Left Wing of XVI Corps, and XVI Corps.
 While in command at Corinth, he began intriguing for higher command against Generals Hurlbut and James B. McPherson, which drew Grant's ire.
 When Grant ordered him to Vicksburg to serve under General John Alexander McClernand, Hamilton offered his resignation from the U.S. Army on April 13, 1863.
 Grant gladly accepted the resignation, forwarding several pages of documentation to Washington to support his case.

+After the war, Hamilton was elected as a Veteran Companion of the Wisconsin Commandery of the Military Order of the Loyal Legion of the United States.